-They have lots of content to share but never manage to get it written down.
-They give up too easily and pay someone to write articles for them.
+They have lots of content to share but never manage to get it down on paper.
+They give up too easily or pay someone to write articles.

-If you find writing new content hard you have to ask yourself – Am I writing about a topic I enjoy?
+If you find writing new content hard you have to ask yourself:

-If you are not passionate about the topic, writing content will be much harder.
+If you are NOT passionate about the topic, writing content will be much harder.

 Content flows with passion.
 Tweet this.

-Most successful blog owners write about topics they LOVE.
-They are so passionate about the topics they go to any length to learn new information and then write about their experiences.
+Most influencers or content marketers write about topics they LOVE.
+They are so passionate about the topics they go to any length to learn new information and write about their experiences.

-Those who find their zone are the ones who consistently produce content, complete projects and get things done!
+Those who find their productive zone are the ones who consistently produce content, complete projects and generally get shit done!